Celebrate Dad with these creative Father’s Day ideas

 Treat him to a relaxing staycation

-Use the holiday as an excuse to fully disconnect and escape daily life—either together with the family or on his own if he needs some alone time.
-If you don’t have the time or money to splurge on a vacation, try these staycation ideas for a treat close to home.
+Use the holiday as an excuse to fully disconnect and escape daily life—either with the family or on his own if he needs some time to himself.
+If you don’t have the time or money to splurge on a vacation, these staycation ideas are perfect for an affordable treat close to home.

 Dads don’t get enough credit for being sentimental, but even the toughest fathers are often softies at heart.
-And we can pretty much guarantee that any dad will love a “Top 10” all about him, created by you.
-It could be the 10 things you love about him, your 10 favorite memories of him, the 10 best things you’ve done with him, 10 things he said to you that you’ll always remember or anything else you can think up.
-Read him the list, and watch him melt.
+Before the big day, write a “Top 10” list for your dad.
+It could be the 10 things you love about him, your 10 favorite memories of him, the 10 best things you’ve done with him, 10 things he said to you that you’ll always remember or any variation on those themes.
+Then read him the list … and watch him melt.

 Take a hike